Whether your child’s favourite superhero is Ironman, Hulk, Superman or Captain America – here are five DIY décor ideas to create a superhero haven.

-Whether Superman, Ironman, Hulk or Captain America is their favourite; these 5 do it yourself decor ideas are perfect for a superhero-mad little one!
-Jackson has a new favourite superhero every week so we didn’t want to focus on just one character.
-We created a superhero haven, even making Dad jealous!
+Jackson has a new favourite superhero every week, so we tried not to focus on one character.
+We created a superhero bedroom, even making Dad jealous!

 1. Feature Wall

-We decided on having a statement wall and found this retro comic style wallpaper which we hung behind the TV.
-The wallpaper has bright and bold colours and created a really striking effect.
+We decided on having a statement wall and found a retro comic style wallpaper, which we hung behind the TV.
+The wallpaper has a bright and bold print creating a striking effect.

-We loved the wallpaper print and wanted to carry it throughout the bedroom.
-So we cut out individual comic covers from the wallpaper and simply framed them with white gloss picture frames.
+We loved the wallpaper print, so we used it throughout the bedroom.
+We cut out individual comic covers from the wallpaper and framed prints with white gloss picture frames.

-We also covered some 3D letters from the wallpaper, painted the sides of the letters in bright red paint and spelt out Jackson’s name.
+We also cut out and glued wallpaper to some 3D letters.
+We painted the side of the letters in bright red paint and spelt out Jackson’s name.
 He loved the personalisation!

 - Wallpaper – Wilko